ronigatt/ronigatt.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

 Welcome!
-I’m Roni Gattegno, a Ph.D. candidate at Tel Aviv University, working at the intersection of neuroscience, biomedical engineering, and clinical translation.
-My research focuses on developing ultrasound and nanobubble technologies to noninvasively open the blood–brain barrier and improve therapy and diagnostics for brain cancer.
+I’m Roni Gattegno, a Ph.D. candidate at Tel Aviv University working at the intersection of neuroscience and biomedical engineering.
+My research focuses on developing ultrasound and nanobubble technologies to noninvasively open the blood-brain barrier and improve therapy and diagnostics for diseases like brain cancer.

-Beyond my current work, I am motivated by a broader mission: to bridge fundamental neuroscience with patient-centered impact.
-Having trained in systems neuroscience and engineering, I am now expanding my research to explore the mechanisms of chronic pain and to develop new diagnostic and therapeutic approaches.
+Beyond my current work, I am interested in chronic pain disorders and aim to develop new diagnostic and therapeutic approaches for them.

-I believe that science should not only uncover how the brain works but also transform the way we treat disease.
-My long-term vision is to integrate engineering innovation, quantitative neuroscience, and clinical research to improve the lives of people affected by chronic pain disorders.
+I hold a dual B.Sc. in Biomedical Engineering and Neuroscience (both magna cum laude) and an M.Sc. in Neuroscience from Tel Aviv University.